jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Q: Can a character who is affected by the **Prehensile Hair** ability be moved to another player's side?
 If they can, must they remain in the front row when moved?

+A: If the card uses the word move, push, pull or switch, it can not be done.

+^(Source: FB Post - Chad Daniel - UDE Approved)

 # [Mephisto](http://vs.tcgbrowser.com/images/cards/big/FAN-053.jpg)